 The lagoon in Kappalady is flanked by coconut farms, papaya plantations, and banana plantations.
 You can only imagine how lovely it is!

-This lagoon, like Kalpitiya, has a lot of kite schools, but it's a lot smaller.
-Because the wind does not penetrate easily in the winter, you can only kite in this lagoon in the summer.
-The wind can be quite strong in the summer months, as it is in Kalpitiya, with average speeds of 18 to 25 mph.
+This lagoon, like Kalpitiya, has many kite schools, but it is much smaller.
+Due to the wind not penetrating easily in the winter, you can only kite in this lagoon during the summer.
+The wind can be quite strong during the summer months, as it is in Kalpitiya, with average speeds of 18 to 25 mph.

 After Kalpitiya, Kappalady is one of the most popular spots to learn to kite in Sri Lanka during the summer season.

-Mannar will be the next island north of Kalpitiya, and it's also a great place to go kitesurfing.
-Many islands have very flat seas and consistent winds.
-This is the new riding paradise in Sri Lanka.
-It's a small island off India's northwest coast, part of a bigger archipelago between Sri Lanka and the mainland.
-Adam's Bridge, an underwater limestone shoal that connects the two mainlands, is the true highlight of this location.
-You can kite around the shoal and see it glisten beneath you since the water is very clear (and the wind is strong and completely stable all around the area).
-There are about 20 square kilometers of kiteable land here, so there'll be enough to see and do.
+Mannar, the next island north of Kalpitiya, is also a great place for kitesurfing.
+Many islands have very flat seas and consistent winds, making it the new paradise for riding in Sri Lanka.
+It's a small island off the northwest coast of India, part of a bigger archipelago between Sri Lanka and the mainland.
+The true highlight of this location is Adam's Bridge, an underwater limestone shoal that connects the two mainlands.
+You can kite around the shoal and see it glisten beneath you since the water is very clear, and the wind is strong and completely stable throughout the area.
+There are about 20 square kilometers of kiteable land here, so there'll be plenty to see and do.

-Mannar Island in Sri Lanka is a perfect kitesurfing site with beautiful settings, few other kitesurfers on the ocean, 16 kilometres of flatwater conditions, and Sri Lanka's most reliable, consistent winds.
-Due to the venturi effect, which pushes air between the landmasses of Sri Lanka and India, generating a pressure difference and ideal kitesurfing conditions, the wind consistency and strength is outstanding in Mannar.
-On the windward side of the Adam's Bridge, you may enjoy kilometres of flatwater as well as a mix of wave action.
+Mannar Island in Sri Lanka is a perfect kitesurfing site with beautiful scenery, few other kitesurfers on the ocean, 16 kilometers of flatwater conditions, and Sri Lanka's most reliable and consistent winds.
+Due to the venturi effect, which occurs when air is forced between the landmasses of Sri Lanka and India, generating a pressure difference and ideal kitesurfing conditions, the wind consistency and strength are outstanding in Mannar.
+On the windward side of Adam's Bridge, you can enjoy kilometers of flatwater as well as a mix of wave action.

-Arugam Bay is one of the most well-known surfing spots in the world, located in east Sri Lanka.
-Regrettably, the breeze is not as consistent as it is in Kalpitiya, but if you are fortunate enough to find a breezy day, get ready to kitesurf among Asia's greatest waves!
+Arugam Bay is one of the most well-known surfing spots in the world, located in eastern Sri Lanka.
+Unfortunately, the breeze is not as consistent as it is in Kalpitiya, but if you are fortunate enough to find a breezy day, get ready to kitesurf among some of Asia's greatest waves!
 The best time to visit Arugam Bay is from May to September, when the weather is warmer, and the atmosphere is more conducive to surfing.
 On windy days, it's frequently side-offshore, so check the weather forecast before diving in!

-Pasarichenai Beach is a long and wide beach is just a short walk from the main kitesurfing spot behind the cape.
-It is less congested than Arugam Bay and offers ample space to launch and land your kite.
+Pasarichenai Beach is a long and wide beach that is just a short walk from the main kitesurfing spot behind the cape.
+It is less crowded than Arugam Bay and offers ample space to launch and land your kite.
 You will be able to kitesurf among some of Sri Lanka's greatest waves!
-Another popular kitesurfing spot in Sri Lanka is Whisky Point.
-It's roughly 15-20 minutes' drive north of Arugam Bay.
+Another popular kitesurfing spot in Sri Lanka is Whisky Point, which is roughly a 15-20 minute drive north of Arugam Bay.
 Wait for a strong windy day if you are an experienced, confident kite surfer who enjoys the challenge and pleasure of surfing on waves.